HyperAgents/hmas/domains/logistics/structure-organization/README.md

 6. Planning department : _planner_
 7. Shipping department : _carrier_, _collector_, and _deliverer_

-Job positions may have explicit relationships (e.g., communicate, authority, acquaintance) among themselves.
+Agents playing certain job positions may be allowed to explicitly interact (e.g., communicate, authority, acquaintance) with agents playing other job positions.
 For example, the _planner_ in the Planning department has to be able to communicate with the _carrier_, _collector_, and _deliverer_ in the Shipping department since it is envisioned that the former will set the schedule of collects and deliveries for the latter.
-The _collector_ and _deliverer_ job positions must be played by someone already playing the _carrier_ job position.

-Additionally, the _administrative director_ has authority over the agents playing any job position in the departments under the Administrative department, and the _operations director_ has authority over the agents playing any job position in the departments under the Operations department.
+Additionally, agents playing the job position of director in the Administrative and Operations department have authority over the agents playing any job position in the departments under their departments.

 The FL Logistics advertises available job positions and hires human agents or deploys artificial agents to fulfill them.